ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 ### 4. Test
-We will test the service using a simple Python client program.
+Finally, you can test the service using a simple Python client program.
 The client code is under the directory `Watson-NLP/Watson-NLP-Container-k8/Client`.
-Note that the client command is specific to the model build above.
-If you are using your own model, you will have to change the client code.
+Note that the client command is specific to the models.
+If you are using different models from the ones in the above build, you will have to change the client code.

 Assuming that you start in the Runtime directory:
 ```